cbquillen/wavenet_experiment/README.md

 ```sh
 $ ./wn_generate.py -p {params file} -i {checkpoint-file-#####} -n {n-samples} -o {out.wav}
 ```
 The default parameters work for me on an 8Gb NVidia GTX-1070.
-With these defaults, it takes ~0.9 seconds per minibatch in training when using an audio chunk of 50000 samples (half of ibab's default.)
-Generation is several hundred samples per second.
+With these defaults, it takes ~1.0 seconds per minibatch in training when using an audio chunk of 50000 samples (half of ibab's default.)
+CPU-only generation runs at about 150 samples per second on my Core i-5 6600K.
 You will probably want to train a minimum of 100000 steps, which will take at least a day unless you have a better GPU card.

 If you have a card with smaller memory, you can run with a smaller audio chunk size.
 I carry context correctly across chunks, so there